cee-studio/cee-std-ns/README.md

 # A simple single C++ container library

-The goal is to improve C lover's productivity for "high level" programming by providing similar functionalities of C++ STL, but it does not intend to replicate C++ STL function by function.
+The goal is to improve C lover's productivity for "*high level*" programming by providing similar functionalities of C++ STL, but it does not intend to replicate C++ STL function by function.
 This is reimplementation of [cee-std](https://github.com/cee-studio/cee-std) with C++'s namespace to organize symbols.
 The readability of the code is